Hridayam wouldn’t have worked if not for its theatre release

 Hridayam follows the life of Arun Neelakanthan from age 17 to 30.
 The film explores his days in college, romance, breakups, moving on, and everything that makes a mature adult out of him.

 The film starts with Arun joining KCG Tech, a popular engineering college in Chennai.
 The first half of the film navigates through the four years of his college life, the friends he makes, the love he develops, and so on.
 For me, this part, however, felt a little old school and cliched.
-Director Vineeth Sreenivasan had said in an interview that the college life depicted in the film is heavily inspired by his experiences at KCG Tech as a student.
+Vineeth Sreenivasan said in an interview that the college life depicted in the film is heavily inspired by his experiences at KCG Tech as a student.
 Since he graduated somewhere around 2006, I assume the old-school tone to the narrative might be due to the same.

-Talking about the man himself, Pranav Mohanlal, he may not be phenomenal as Arun Neelakanthan but sure is satisfactory.
+Talking about the man himself, Pranav Mohanlal, he may not be a phenomenal as Arun Neelakanthan but he sure is satisfactory.
 He could finally shed off the baggage of expectations thrust on him for being the son of a superstar and express himself as he is.

 Read: Best movies of Mohanlal so far!